aditya-deriv/k3d-deployments/README.md

 ## What is a replicaset?
 A replicaset is a process that runs multiple instances of a pod and keeps the specified number of Pods constant as defined in the yaml file.

+## Labs and their contents:
+- lab 1
+	- Main focus is on Deployments, Rolling updates and rollback examples.
+- lab 2
+	- Main focus is on Sidecars, Init pods, Config Maps and secrets.